pandrr/webgpufundamentals/webgpu/lessons/webgpu-memory-layout.md

 Whether you use this particular library or a different one or none at all is up to you.
-For me, I would often spent 20-30-60 minutes trying to figure out why something was not working only to find that I manually computed an offset or size wrong.
+For me, I would often spent 20-30-60 minutes trying to figure out why something was not working only to find that I manually computed an offset or size wrong so for my own work I'd rather use a library and avoid that pain.

 If you do want to do it manually though,
 [here's a page that will compute the offsets for you](wgsl-offset-computer.html)

 <script type="module" src="webgpu-memory-layout.js"></script>